UGG Butte Review

 The Butte is well-made and has solid construction.
 We didn't have any issues with durability during our testing period, and the components are tough.
 Metal eyelets protect both the leather and the laces from premature wear and tear, and the leather feels burly and is treated with a waterproofing agent, which also aids in longevity.
 The stitching is tight and well-crafted, and the boot features rubber reinforcements in key areas of wear like the toe and heel.
 The leather also is resistant to most scuffing.

 On the downside, all leather wears out eventually, and the wool insulation will pack down around your foot over a full season of use.
 This will slightly diminish the insulation value of the boot, but it will also customize the fit.
-Overall, we are impressed by this boot's durability.
+Overall, we are impressed by this boot's durability over the years that we have now worn it.

 Should You Buy the UGG Butte?

-This is a great winter boot for users who want relatively warm, waterproof, and thus functional winter footwear with great style.
+This is one of the best winter boots for users who want relatively warm, waterproof, and thus functional winter footwear with great style.
 The Butte doesn't perform as highly as other options on the market in terms of warmth, weather resistance, and traction, but it performs the best out of any of the winter boots that are also designed to look good.
 It is on the more expensive side, but the fashion upgrades are worth the price to some consumers.
-In general, we can recommend this boot for most casual winter uses like shoveling the driveway or doing errands around town, but for more technical uses, look elsewhere.
+In general, we can recommend this boot for most casual winter uses like shoveling the driveway or doing errands around town, but for more technical uses, you may want to look elsewhere.

 What Other Winter Boots Should You Consider?

-If you are looking for a warmer and higher-performance winter boot for cold conditions, check out The North Face Chilkat 400 II.
-If you want the same classy urban styling with less warmth or bulk, the Blundstone Thermal might be perfect.
-And don't forget about the old mainstay for solid winter boot performance with a classic look, the Sorel Caribou (although we don't think it performs all that well.)
+If you are looking for a warmer and higher-performance winter boot for cold conditions, check out The North Face Chilkat V 400.
+If you want the same classy urban styling with less warmth and bulk, the Blundstone Thermal might be perfect.
+The Blundstone is great to consider as a swing season shoe — when the temps start to drop but the snow hasn't yet started to fall.
+And don't forget about the old mainstay for solid winter boot performance with a classic look, the Sorel Caribou.
+The Caribou is doesn't have as nice a fit as the Butte, but the warmth and weather protection is excellent.

 Ad-free.
 Influence-free.
 Powered by Testing.